dyeramosu/AC215_snapnutrition/app/README.md

 ansible-playbook deploy-create-instance.yml -i inventory.yml --extra-vars cluster_state=absent
 ```

 ## Deployment with Scaling using Kubernetes

-In this section we will deploy the snapnutrition app to a K8s cluster
+In this section our snapnutrition app will be deployed to a K8s cluster

 ### API's to enable in GCP for Project
 Search for each of these in the GCP search bar and click enable to enable these API's